 - And a compelling interest on the parts of those from whom relief and redress are demanded.

 IN ALL 3 OF THESE CRITICAL AREAS, EFFORTS HAVE TENDED TO FALL SHORT OF THE MARK REGARDING WOMEN AND GIRLS:

-There has been too much silence (as opposed to vociferous outrage) relative to the magnitude, scope, severity and frequency of violence and other forms of abuse against women and girls, with underprivileged women and girls, in particular, being victims of this situation.
+There has been too much silence (as opposed to vociferous outrage) relative to the magnitude, scope, severity and frequency of violence.
+Silence also in other forms of abuse against women and girls.
+This includes underprivileged women and girls, in particular, being victims of this situation.
 Silence is Evil’s greatest and most consistently dependable ally.

 We must recognize and implement the full scope and scale of demand in this media-saturated age of mass communication.
 Not only the aggrieved but particularly men and boys of all standing and statuses — the high profile artists (musicians, singers, etc.), athletes, politicians, pastors, economic leaders and community organizers and activists.

 Activists, on CAMPUSES (there was not a single viable movement over the course of the 20th century that did not involve students/campuses as major actors) and in the COMMUNITY.
 (If a movement doesn’t reach the level of the community, it will fail.)